kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 -->
 * Define any characteristics of the system that tracks cluster IDs within a cluster (i.e. a cluster registry)
 * Solve any problems without specific, tangible use cases (though we will leave room for extension).
-  * In particular, this KEP does not currently consider a cluster joining multiple ClusterSets
+* In particular, this KEP does not currently consider
+   * a cluster joining multiple ClusterSets
+   * how or whether users should be able to specify aliases for cluster IDs and what they could be used for

 ## Proposal